Wrexham A.F.C.: Administration and the slide into non-League football (2001–2008)

-2008–2020
+The non-League years (2008–2020)

 The 2008–09 season started well, with a 5–0 home victory against Stevenage Borough.
 However a run of poor results followed, with Wrexham being left in the mid-table battle, only four points above the relegation zone and only keeping two clean sheets all season.
 Following a 3–0 home defeat against Rushden and Diamonds, and fans calling for his dismissal, Little left Wrexham by mutual consent.
 Little was replaced by Dean Saunders.
 Wrexham's first full season in the Conference Premier ended in a disappointing 10th place.
 The following year, 2009–10, ended in a similar fashion with Wrexham finishing in 11th position, well off the pace of the promotion battle.

+In 2010, the club entered into a ground share at the Racecourse Ground with Celtic Crusaders rugby league club, which lasted until 2016.
+This ground share was credited with helping Wrexham through its administration with then Chief Executive Paul Retout stating "We can’t survive if only 1,800 fans are coming through the gates".

-In March 2011 the ownership of the club became subject to two bids: one from Wrexham Supporters' Trust and another from local businesswoman Stephanie Booth.
+In March 2011, the ownership of the club became subject to two bids: one from Wrexham Supporters' Trust and another from local businesswoman Stephanie Booth.
 Wrexham's MP and AM indicated that they would prefer Wrexham Supporters' Trust to secure the bid.
 A third bid later came in, but after WST and Booth came to an agreement, their bid was then re-accepted.
-In April 2011, the club were served with a winding up order from HMRC, with an unpaid tax bill of just under £200,000.
-The team finished the 2010–11 season in 4th place, qualifying for a play-off spot, but were beaten 5–1 on aggregate by Luton Town in the semi-final.
+In April 2011, the club was served with a winding-up order from HMRC, with an unpaid tax bill of just under £200,000.
+The team finished the 2010–11 season in 4th place, qualifying for a playoff spot, but were beaten 5–1 on aggregate by Luton Town in the semi-final.